Artifacts and Schemas

 - evaluated policy results

-The framework currently distinguishes three evidence source kinds:
+The current implementation distinguishes three evidence source kinds:

 explicit-filesbranch-diffworking-tree